 Why use Facebook Groups for your marketing?

-The Facebook algorithm favours groups
+The Facebook algorithm favors groups

 Why does Facebook keep on making these changes?
-Well apparently, every time you log into Facebook the News Feed Algorithm scans and collects everything posted in the past week by each of your friends, everyone you follow, each group you belong to, and every Facebook page you’ve liked.
+Well, apparently, every time you log into Facebook, the News Feed Algorithm scans and collects everything posted in the past week by each of your friends, everyone you follow, each group you belong to, and every Facebook page you’ve liked.
 For the average Facebook user, that’s more than 1,500 posts, according to Victor Luckerson.

-To solve this, Facebook screens all the posts, based on thousands of different factors relative to the user and ends up only displaying 300 of the most relevant stories for you in your News Feed.
+To solve this, Facebook screens all the posts, based on thousands of different factors relative to the user, and ends up only displaying 300 of the most relevant stories for you in your News Feed.

 As a result of the potential almost zero possibilities you might have as a brand to end up in the News Feed or a fan, it might be worthwhile to invest more in building relationships with those fans instead of trying to scream for attention on your page.

-By starting and growing a group on Facebook, you will have a greater degree of control, and a higher potential for engagement.
+By starting and growing a group on Facebook, you will have a greater degree of control and a higher potential for engagement.
 And the more engagement, the bigger the chances of the posts appearing in the News Feed of your fans.

 The great news here is that you don’t have to spend money to have your posts seen in Facebook Groups.
 A Facebook Group shows the posts in chronological order, and when comments are added to a post, it moves to the top of the feed.
 Next, to that, you also have the option to pin a post to the top of a group for even more visibility.